Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 alternative, the ``species`` field may be set to the string ``all``.

-To include specific species from the ``species`` section of the input file, the ``species`` entry can be a list of species names from that section, e.g.:
+To include specific species from the ``species`` section of the input file, the ``species`` entry can be a list of species names from that section.
+For example:

 .. code:: yaml